KarthikS373/DHP-Specs/docs/example-implementations/blood-bank.md

 ## Support for Blood Bank Services

-In this stage, the user can request support related to blood bank availability, and the blood bank service provider (BPP) will provide the necessary assistance
+In this stage, the user can request support related to blood bank availability and the blood bank service provider (BPP) will provide the necessary assistance

 ### User side actions